FutureGoldenBuddha/simple-GA4-cookie-consent-banner/README.md

  Next lets setup the sonsent initialization trigger (as specified in https://support.google.com/tagmanager/answer/10718549?sjid=18022728896868407510-EU):
  - Go to https://tagmanager.google.com
+ - first you have to create an account within google tag manager (:-/)... follow the steps on including the code snippets on your site... ok
  - In the desired google tag, click Advanced Settings > Consent Settings.

  JS code references for gtag management: